Koszul duality in exact categories: Koszul Categories

-We now introduce the second ingrendient of Koszul duality, namely homotopy.
-Precisely we define a class of additive model categories in which we have a rich theory of homotopical algebra.
+We now introduce the sorts of model categories in which we will be primarily interested, namely we define a class of additive model categories in which we have a rich theory of homotopical algebra.